 It comes as no surprise that the loneliness epidemic is proliferating throughout our senior societies.
 Recent science has proven loneliness to be of significant concern to public health, particularly to the elderly.
 With 40% of women over the age of 75 living alone – that’s eating, sleeping, working, thinking alone – it is clear that loneliness has settled on an easy target.

-Without better integration of aged individuals into communities with which they can connect, our extended life expectancy as a nation can only worsen this trend towards loneliness.
+Without necessary integration of aged individuals into communities with which they can connect, our nation, where life expectancy is increasing, will only note a perpetuation and worsening of this growing epidemic.

 Is there a loneliness scale?